Vintage VHS copies of iconic horror films up for Halloween auction

-In fact, some movie buffs and collectors are keeping the love of VHS alive, or in some cases, living dead.
+In fact, some movie buffs and collectors are keeping the love of VHS alive — or in some cases, undead.

 This Halloween, horror fans and Hollywood historians will have the chance to bid on and take home some iconic horror and thriller films during Heritage Auction‘s VHS Horror Showcase auction.